MantavyaD/3D-Semantic-Segmentation/README.md

 ### 1. Download the dataset

-Download the dataset in a new folder named semantic_raw in dataset folder.[Semantic3D](http://www.semantic3d.net):
+Download the dataset in a new folder named semantic_raw in dataset folder. from [Semantic3D](http://www.semantic3d.net):

 open the terminal
 cd 3D Semantic segmentation/dataset/semantic_raw